 Pros

-- Single Codebase – Flutter offers you a reusable codebase, thus eliminating the need for developers to write different codes for iOS and Android app development.
+- Single Codebase – as far as the advantages of Flutter app development are concerned, Flutter offers you a reusable codebase, thus eliminating the need for developers to write different codes for iOS and Android app development.
 Not only can you use the same codebase for iOS and Android apps but also for desktop and web apps.
-This lowers your development costs and shortens the development time significantly.
+Moreover, this lowers your development costs and shortens the development time significantly.
 It also increases the time to market speed.

-- Widgets – Flutter widgets, a critical component of the Flutter SDK, are an excellent way to create engaging and delightful user interfaces.
+- Widgets – when we talk of pros of Flutter development, we always consider its widgets.
+Flutter widgets, a critical component of the Flutter SDK, are an excellent way to create engaging and delightful user interfaces.
 And the best part about Flutter’s customizable widgets is that you don’t need to worry about your application UI on various devices, not to mention the limitless customization options!

 - Great Libraries – As mentioned earlier, Flutter employs the Skia Graphics Library.
 This open-source, fast, and mature graphics library redraws a user interface (UI) each time a different view is presented.
-It enables quick application loading and a seamless app experience.
+Also, it enables quick application loading and a seamless app experience.

 - Hot Reload – You don’t need to reload your Flutter app every time you make a change in its code.
 Instead, you can use its hot reload feature to execute changes in your app in real-time, thus enabling you to experiment with the code and address bugs simultaneously.